-15. Rationale for Assumptions
+16. Rationale for Assumptions

 The actuarial assumptions were adopted by the County in February 2019 based on recommendations from Cheiron following an experience study performed for the period July 1, 2015 through June 30, 2018.
+The investment return assumption was changed from 7.00% to 6.75% effective with the July 1, 2022 actuarial valuation based on changes in the asset allocation and advice from the investment consultant.